 The gender dimension was explored thoroughly through each project activity, and gender disaggregated data was used to the greatest possible extent.
 All new homes were legally classified as joint property of both spouses, thus providing them with equal ownership going forward.
 The sample of beneficiaries who were visited and interviewed by the evaluator represented both project components: housing and livelihoods.
-The gender ratio of visited beneficiaries (47% women) was almost the same as the entire pool of beneficiaries (49% women).
-Two of three entrepreneurs supported through the project are women and they were visited and interviewed face-to-face.
+The gender ratio of visited beneficiaries (52% women) corresponded to the ratio of the entire pool of beneficiaries (49% women).
+All three entrepreneurs supported through the project are women and they were visited and interviewed face-to-face.

-According to available data, the Project reached nearly all of the eligible vulnerable households (638 in 24 partner municipalities) whose homes were damaged substantially or destroyed in the disaster event of 2014.
+According to available data, the Project reached nearly all of the eligible vulnerable households (385 in 21 partner municipalities) whose homes were damaged substantially or destroyed in the disaster event of 2014.